anBertoli/simple-strings/docs/api.md

 ```

 ### ss_set_free_space
-Sets the allocated space not already used for the string `s` to be equal to `avail` bytes.
-The
+Enlarge or shrink the allocated and available space not already used by the string `s` to be equal
-operation doesn't change the stored string itself, both in the content and the length.
-It only
+to `avail` bytes.
+The operation doesn't change the stored string itself, both in the content and the
-changes the allocated available space to be used for future operations on the string.
-The function
+length.
+It only changes the allocated available space to be used for future operations on the string.
-is useful for example to reserve more space earlier in order to avoid frequent reallocations later.
+The function is useful for example to reserve more space earlier in order to avoid frequent
+reallocations later.
 The string `s` is modified in place.

-Returns the modified string `s` if case of success or NULL if any reallocation fails.
-In case of
+Returns `err_none` (zero) in case of success or a specific error if any reallocation fails.
+In case
-failure the ss string `s` is still valid and must be freed after use.
+of failure the ss string `s` is still valid and must be freed after use.

 ```c
 ss_err ss_set_free_space(ss s, size_t avail);
 ```

 ### ss_reserve_free_space
-Enlarge the allocated space not already used by the string `s` to be at least `avail` bytes long.
-The
+Enlarge the allocated and available space not already used by the string `s` to be at least `avail`
-operation doesn't change the stored string, it only changes the available space beyond the string end.
+bytes long.
+The operation doesn't change the stored string, it only changes the available space beyond
-The function is useful to reserve more space earlier in order to avoid frequent reallocations in the
+the string end.
+The function is useful to reserve more space earlier in order to avoid frequent
-future.
+reallocations later.
 If enough space is already present the function is a no-op.
-The string `s` is modified in place.
+The string `s`
+is modified in place.

-Returns the modified string `s` if case of success or NULL if any reallocation fails.
-In case of failure
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
+In case of
-the ss string `s` is still valid and must be freed after use.
+failure the ss string `s` is still valid and must be freed after use.

 ```c
 ss_err ss_reserve_free_space(ss s, size_t avail);